huss-osman/linux-fundamentals/linux/sadservers/easy/saint-john.md

 - No obvious service documentation explains the writes

 ## Investigation
-- Checked running processes
+- Inspected running processes
-- Identified open file descriptors pointing to the log
+- Identified open file descriptors pointing to the log file
-- Traced the log writes back to a specific process
+- Traced the log writes back to a specific background process

 ## Key Commands Used
 - `ps`
 - `lsof`
 - `grep`
 - `systemctl`
+- `kill -9`

 ## Root Cause
 A background service was actively writing to the log file.

 ## Fix
-The responsible service was stopped or reconfigured to prevent unnecessary logging.
+The responsible service was stopped and reconfigured.
+When the process did not respond to normal termination signals, it was forcefully stopped using `kill -9`.

 ## What I Learned
-Logs are effects, not causes — identifying the process behind a log is essential.
+Logs are symptoms, not causes.
+Identifying the process behind unexpected behaviour is critical, and force-killing processes should be a last resort.